 Some people grow up scared of their fathers, afraid to ask anything, for fear of bad repercussions.
 And some people grow up counting on both parents for understanding and compassion in every possible circumstance.
 Abraham had begun to learn that pure prayer to God Almighty involves more childlike confidence than fear.

 Ready for some Greek?
-I wouldn’t put you through this, but Pope Francis throws this particular Greek word around fairly often.
-It appears in the New Testament 41 times.
+I wouldn’t put you through this, but this particular Greek word appears in the New Testament 41 times.
 And it’s in the Catechism.
-So we need to know it.

 Parrhesia.
 Childlike openness, frankness, confidence and boldness.
 Speaking with the knowledge that the listener will understand and indulge you.
 That the listener loves you.

 When you pray, say “Father.”
 Father.
 In other words, speak with parrhesia.
 The disciples had asked the Lord Jesus, “How do we pray?”
 When you pray, children, say ‘Father.’
 Dare to say, “Father.”